axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 10. ``TaskTemplate-7`` is removed, change it to ``TaskTemplate-8``. ``TaskTemplate`` is also removed, change it to ``frame-8`` (provided by Ivy).

+11. The ``MenuKind`` enum has one more entry: EXTERNAL_LINK, use it if your item is an external link, and use CUSTOM if yours is an internal link.

 .. _installation-release-notes:

 Release notes